linrunner/tlp-doc/faq/ppd.rst

 power-profiles-daemon
 =====================
-Most distributions install power-profiles-daemon by default with their GNOME and KDE desktop environments.
+By default, many distributions install power-profiles-daemon as an optional component of their GNOME, KDE Plasma or Cinnamon desktop environments.
 This article compares TLP and power-profiles-daemon and explains how to replace the latter with TLP.

 Does power-profiles-daemon save power over TLP?
 -----------------------------------------------